 "Wilderness in National Parks is an outstanding addition to the wilderness literature, an impeccably researched, well-argued work that provides important new perspectives on how the wilderness concept was conceived and incorporated by American national park administrators and bureaucrats in the 20th century."

--International Journal of Wilderness
+-International Journal of Wilderness, International Journal of Wilderness

 "This is a remarkable book that fills an important niche in the literature on US national parks and the National Park Service (NPS).
 Miles effectively uses primary sources to document the conflict between promotion of the national parks and the erosion of wilderness due to increasing access and use of the parks as America became an auto culture.
 Highly recommended."